fouge/fouge.github.io/_posts/2020-04-13-project-management-notion.md

 - Weekly To-Do: you already had the description, all the tasks that are planned to be achieved within the next 7 days.
 I also display the time to be spent on the task and the exact date I planned it.
 - Work: tasks with an actual customer (not me).
 - Admin: all tasks tagged with "Admin".
 This view only displays tasks that are not done.
-- Personal Branding: all tasks tagged with "Personal Branding".
+- Personal Branding: all tasks not completed and tagged with "Personal Branding".
-- Prospecting: all tasks tagged "Prospection"
+- Prospecting: all tasks not completed and tagged "Prospection".
 - Calendar: Calendar view.
 Unfortunately, the view can only display a full month.
 I would love to be able to change to get the week or even the day.
 I created the Weekly To-Do mostly because there is no Week view using the Calendar view.

 Switching between the views make it easy for me to know which tasks I have to work on and how to prioritize the incoming work.